MaxKruse/go-lmstudio-website/README.md

 To re-generate the openapi spec, run `swag init --dir ./cmd/server/,./internal/api/v1/` in the root directory.

 **This is important as the files provided in this repo are not being updated and only contain contact information.**

+To create a new migration, first install migrate:

+> go install github.com/golang-migrate/migrate/v4/cmd/migrate@4.18.1

+Then run:

+> migrate create -ext sql -dir ./migrations/ -seq <name>

+This will create a new migration file in the `./migrations/` directory.